desmondloh31/comp1531-Messaging-Platform-Frontend-Application/README.md

 4. Ensure your code is linted to the provided style guide

     * `eslint` should be added to your repo via `npm` and then added to your `package.json` file to run when the command `npm run lint` is run.
-The provided `.eslint` file is *very* lenient, so there is no reason you should have to disable any additional checks.
+The provided `.eslintrc.json` file is *very* lenient, so there is no reason you should have to disable any additional checks.
 See section 4.5 below for instructions on adding linting to your pipeline.

     * You are required to edit the `gitlab-ci.yml` file, as per section 4.5 to add linting to the code on `master`. **You must do this BEFORE merging anything from iteration 2 into `master`**, so that you ensure `master` is always stable.